Affiliate links on Android Authority may earn us a commission. Learn more.

 Follow this checklist:

 - First, blow air into the port to clear out loose debris.
-If you’re lucky this may be the only step involved, but you will probably want a can of compressed air.
+If you’re lucky this may be the only step involved, but you’ll probably want a can of compressed air.
 Aim the included nozzle straw directly into the port and use one-second bursts.
-Be sure to hold the can itself perfectly vertical, however, since angling it can potentially spray liquids.
+Be sure to hold the can itself perfectly vertical, since angling it could potentially spray liquids.
 If you don’t have compressed air, an air bulb may be enough.

 - Insert the cleaning tool from step 2, gently working around the sides to scrape out material.
 Try to avoid the actual USB connector prong at the back.